salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 20,000 Shares

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of the company’s stock in a transaction on Monday, August 30th.
-The stock was sold at an average price of $265.86, for a total transaction of $5,317,200.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 20,000 shares of salesforce.com stock in a transaction that occurred on Wednesday, September 1st.
+The stock was sold at an average price of $269.36, for a total transaction of $5,387,200.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

 Marc Benioff also recently made the following trade(s):